 After a slower Jan and Feb – March truly was full of food highlights!
 With the lighter evenings I’m more inclined to get out and about, plus with one my friends visiting from Australia, it was time to get out and about!
 We spoke about Australia a lot, since we both have a love for food!
 She’s been living in Melbourne for a while now and I have to say it sounds amazing!
 She told me that she found a great place for lunch north melbourne which I’ll definitely go to next time I’m visiting her.
 It was nice for me to show her my favourite food places, I can’t wait for her to return the favour!

 Dirty Bones is known for it’s chicken and hot dogs.
-I do love me some chicken but wasn’t in the mood after a few heavy evenings so went for the hot dog.
+I do love me some chicken but wasn’t in the mood for it after a few heavy evenings.
+I have also recently seen a recipe for pepper relish with chicken which I really fancy making so, so I decided to go for the hot dog.
 I actually got it bunless and it was still amazing – covered in BBQ pulled pork, crispy bacon, jalapeno cheese sauce and crispy shallots.
 What more do you need?!
 We got some chilli fries on the side as well to provide that hot hit.

 The other gals sprang for the chicken and waffles which, did look amazing!
 And they did all rave about it – crispy chicken and delicious waffles.
 Mac and cheese was also ordered which was oozy, cheesy and rich – amazing.
 I will definitely be going back with Paul soon!